Frequently asked questions – 3D printing

 The filament is heated to a liquid (plastic) state so that the individual layers of the model can be added through the nozzle of the printer head.
 The filament is heated accordingly and forced through a fine nozzle.
 This produces a thin thread of plastic, which is used to make layers that are placed one on top of the other to finally end up with a 3D component.
 Different materials require different settings.
 Nozzle temperature, bed temperature, and chamber temperature are three of the main variables that need to be set with a material.

-Thanks to the expertise of igus®, their presence as a tribological specialist stands out for all types of moving applications; whether ordering in small batches or for a serial production requirement, igus® is able to ensure the application properties, how ever extreme or precise, are met with the appropriate polymer.
+Thanks to the expertise of igus®, their presence as a tribological specialist stands out for all types of moving applications; whether ordering in small batches or for a serial production requirement, igus® is able to ensure the application properties, however extreme or precise, are met with the appropriate polymer.

-The igus® filaments and SLS powders for printing vary hugely in terms of their properties and specialities.
+The igus® filaments and SLS powders for printing vary in terms of their properties and specialities.
 Below is a list of some of the most popular 3D print materials, specific to certain industries and applications.

 Filaments